ai285063/stocks/README.md

 2. What will happen?
    1. matplotlib will pop out and show graphs
-   2.  `htmlFiles` folder will be created, storing tables of intersection of the selected stocks
+   2.  `htmlFiles` folder will be created, storing html files of tables that show intersections of the selected stocks
    3. a browser will open automatically and show the html file